NateyB/legendary-garbonzo/README.md

 Tile encoding consists of making a several sets of tiles (known as a tiling) that each capture the entirety of the continuous input space.
-Then, a weighted function, theta(x), based off of the corresponding tiles (using eligibility traces; think backproopgation) predicts the next action.
+Then, a weighted function, theta(x), based off of the corresponding tiles (using eligibility traces; think backpropogation) predicts the next action.

 #### Radial Basis
 The difference between radial basis and tile encoding is that, rather